jocelynmass/event_bus/README.md

 Event publisher/subscriber library allowing to reduce code dependencies.
-Events can be executed from the caller thread or from a dedicated thread, depending of the subscriber settings.
+Events can be executed from the event bus thread or from a dedicated thread, depending of the subscriber settings.

 # Init